-Application Applied
+Application : Applied

-Explanation on application of the practice The Group has an Enterprise Risk Management ("ERM") Framework which facilitates the structured identification, evaluation, management, monitoring, and reporting of risks faced by the Group's business.
+Explanation on : application of the practice The Group has an Enterprise Risk Management ("ERM") Framework which facilitates the structured identification, evaluation, management, monitoring, and reporting of risks faced by the Group's business.
 The ERM supports the continuous enhancement of the internal control system, which prioritises resource in addressing risks which may have greater significance to the Group.
-Details regarding the features of the Group's risk management and internal control systems, as well as the Board's comments on their adequacy and effectiveness are available under the Statement on Risk Management and Internal Control in the Annual Report FY2023.
+Details regarding the features of the Group's risk management and internal control systems, as well as the Board's comments on their adequacy and effectiveness are available under the Statement on Risk Management and Internal Control in the Annual Report FY2024.

-Explanation for departure
+Explanation for : departure

-Large companies are req ed to comp nplete the columns below.
+Large companies are requi red to complete the columns below.
 Non-large companies are encouraged

-to complete the columns low.
+to complete the columns b elow.

-Measure
+Measure :

-Timeframe
+Timeframe :